Arbitraging aims to be the game changer in the market and raise the bar for all lending platforms.

 The Bottom Line

-I first stumbled upon Arbitraging a few weeks ago and didn’t really see anything special about the platform, it just seemed like another run of the mill lending platform and their website didn’t manage to catch my attention.
+I first stumbled upon Arbitraging in early May 2018 and didn’t really see anything special about the platform, it just seemed like another run of the mill lending platform and their website didn’t manage to catch my attention.
 But in the time I’ve spent looking into the platform for this review, I have changed my mind completely and Arbitraging have managed to provide a working arbitrage trading bot and proof to back it up.
 This is huge since this has always been the problem with all other lending platform claiming to have a bot, you never knew if there actually was one.
 I know of one other lending platform (FiCoin) which tried to walk the same path as Arbitraging and they failed horribly when it came to scaling and they abandoned the project.
 The performance of aBOT is amazing and it is truly the passive income stream we were promised in so many other failed platforms.

 I really like the fact that Arbitraging shaved off the lending tiers and the lock in of the investment for a longer period.
 I’ve only experienced one capital release in my entire time in the crypto space because of the too long lock in period on smaller loans and by then the platform would implode.
 With Arbitraging you can get out of the platform at any time and you will not get sucked in to do a larger loan because you have to get in to another tier.